WalletScrutiny/WalletScrutinyCom/_android/com.cryptocurrency.exchange.app.online.md

 ---

+⚠️ **Warning:** This app has a generic sounding name: "Crypto Exchange".
+Since it is not mimicking any well known exchange in logo or name, it can't be the fake of something else.
+Its primary focus is that it's a referral.

 ## App Description

 As we can see in the description and title, this app is claiming to be an exchange.